mrbandler/wow-ui/README.md

 2. [Screenshots](#2-screenshots) 📺
 3. [License](#3-license) 📃

-> ⚠️ The respository currently holds configurations for my specific characters, I am working on removing them from the repo for better compatability.
+> ⚠️ The respository currently holds configurations for my specific characters, I am working on removing them from the repo for better compatibility.

 ## 1. Installation

-> ℹ️ For the easiest usage experiences it is recommeded to clone the repository you World of Warcraft installation directory.
+> ℹ️ For the easiest installation experience it is recommended to clone the repository in your World of Warcraft installation directory.

 ```powershell
 > git clone https://github.com/mrbandler/wow-ui.git